-In the Dolomites of South Tyrol such mental conjurings were not without justification.
+In the Dolomites of South Tyrol, such mental conjurings were not without justification.
 This mountainous region of northern Italy is a land where nightmares took real form.

 With craggy mountain peaks breaking the horizon like weathered gravestones, it’s no wonder the area is home to myths and legends that could be torn from the pages of Stephen King.

-A part of the Dolomites with haunting tales particularly ripe for October is Schlern Mountain.
-Schlern (also known as “Sciliar” in Italian) storms skyward from the yawning pastures of Seiser Alm (“Alpe di Siusi”) – Europe’s largest Alpine prairie.
+A corner of the Dolomites with haunting tales particularly ripe for October is Schlern Mountain.
+Schlern (also known as “Sciliar” in Italian) storms skyward from the yawning pastures of Alpe di Siusi – Europe’s largest Alpine prairie.
 The mountain manifests a jarring contrast against the sleepy landscape.
-A beautiful yet brooding image for any trekker.
+A beautiful yet brooding scene for any trekker.

 A Witch’s Curse